Report from the WORLD

 International Parliamentary Network in Caracas, in November

-2003, has adopted a clear statement against the present FTAA
+2003, has adopted a clear statement against the present

-and exclude the sovereign participation of the people.
-We
+Constitutions and exclude the sovereign participation of

-fully support this assessment and call for a stop of the negotiations.
+the people.
+We fully support this assessment and call for

-We share the demand of the Latin American branch to bring
+a stop of the negotiations.
+We share the demand of the Latin

-cases of violations of human rights of migrants before the
+American branch to bring cases of violations of human rights

-international bodies and to start to work in order to ensure
+to work in order to ensure the free movements of persons

-the free movements of persons all over the continent.
+all over the continent.

 We support legislative initiatives to recognize all human,